 Foldgers– (Best part of waking up)

 You know it, you love it.
 Sad story is, many people who can’t sing to save their life, love it also.
 This is a jingle that really does require PROFESSIONAL singers to make it work.
-Based on statistics, this most likely does not include you, so as you’re singing it today, be conscious of those around you, please.
+Based on statistics, this most likely does not include you, so as your singing it today, be conscious of those around you, please.

 I hope you enjoyed the top catchy commercial jingles in history.
 We here at Cool Jingles really appreciate you sticking with this and hope you learned a few things about your favorite jingles.